LoyolaChicagoBooks/introcs-csharp/rst/jedit.rst

   all of the lines selected are commented out with ``//``.
-- If you start typing a keyword or a previously defined variable and click :menuselection:`Edit->Complete Word`, (or more likely its keyboard shortcut), the word is automatically completed, if possible, or you get options shown.
+- If you start typing a keyword or a previously defined variable and click :menuselection:`Edit->Complete Word`, (or more likely its keyboard shortcut), the word is automatically completed, if possible, or else you get options shown.

 The complete word feature encourages meaningful (and maybe long) identifiers, since you never need to enter a whole long identifier more than once!